go-kid/rest/README.md

-# rest
+# kid-web
-restful web framework base on go-kid IoC
+A web framework depend on kid-ioc